Venturarir/Predictive-sales-model_Supermarkets/README.md

 # Prototyping-with-ML
-Some projects for my master's prototyping class where we had to implement a machine learning model
+This are some projects I develope to prototype some ideas for prototyping master's class